 For those of you who have sausage fingers there are three solutions:

 - Whilst using the tripod, hold the camera steady with your left hand and activate the shutter using the + volume button with your right.
 In most cases, this helps to eliminate blurring.

 - Remote Shutter.
 Belkin has produced a remote shutter for the IPhone, which allows you to operate the camera shutter by clicking a bluetooth remote.
 This is the best option, but is a little expensive if only used for one event!

 - Use a timer.
 There are lots of apps available that will allow you to set a timer for the shutter operation.
 This is considerably cheaper than buying a remote, but you will have to pre-empt your shoot, which can be inconsistent.
 The app will also need to activate the AE/AF Lock feature – I’ve yet to find one that does.

 Now you’re set up, it’s time to start taking photos of fireworks.
 Just remember taking photos of fireworks is not easy, even for a seasoned photographer.
 You won’t take a perfect photo every time, it’s a numbers game.
 Keep snapping away, you are bound to end up with some nice photos.
 Remember practice makes perfect…

-If you’re out taking photos of fireworks this year whilst celebrating 4th July or Bonfire night, or any other event please send them in to [email protected] and we’ll publish them in our photo gallery (coming soon).
+If you’re out taking photos of fireworks this year whilst celebrating 4th July or Bonfire night, or any other event please send them using the contact us page and we’ll publish them.